Present Progressive Tense

 Am/is/are + Subject + Base form of verb + ing + Object.

-To make an interrogative sentence, we put the helping verb before the subject of the sentence or you can say the subject and helping verb exchange their position.
+To make an interrogative sentence, we put the helping verb before the subject of the sentence, or you can say the subject and helping verb exchange their position.
 They replace each other to make a question sentence.
 The rest of the sentence remains the same as it is in the positive sentence.

 Negative Interrogative Sentence